Welcome to a chapter of the e-book Disaster Investigation.

 "considered all available (sic) information directly related (sic) to the accident".

 The available information is alleged data about the ship, its operation, testimonies, weather, dive examinations and analysis of the visor.
 Information with an indirect (?) connection or information not available has apparently not been considered, e.g. the German information and (1).
 But even if the Commission apparently has considered all available information, it has decided to ignore most of it, so what remains shall 'suit' the false conclusions.

 In order to get full understanding about the course of events the Commission states that is has carried out studies of the ship's movements and loads in irregular seas, strength analysis, manoeuvre characteristics and "stability when flooded".

 The latter is not true.
 The Final report does not explain at all how and when the ship underwater part - the alleged undamaged hull - with the buoyancy was flooded, so that the ship could sink, and as a consequence no correct stability calculations were done.
-Correct stability calculations would of course have shown that the ship capsized and floated upside down with a certain amount of water in the superstructure.
+Correct stability calculations would of course have shown that the ship capsized and floated upside down with a certain amount of water on deck #4 in the superstructure.
 It could not be said!

 As shown in this book all essential studies of the Commission had then to be manipulated to 'suit' the official lies about water in the superstructure.
 Not one of any study can be re-done by independent scientists and naval architects to obtain the same result.
 In most cases the result is of course opposite to what the Commission concluded.

 "This final report covers all factors and circumstances considered to have contributed to the development and outcome of the accident".